McUtty/Marlin2.0-Laser-with-M3-M4-M5-G-Code-for-Power/README.md

-Thias MARLIN Version is edit and optimized for use with a LaserEngraver-CNC Machine by McUtty
+Thias MARLIN Version is modified and optimized for use with a LaserEngraver-CNC Machine by McUtty

 The Machine:
 ------------